 Today is Thanksgiving Day, a day to enjoy with your family and friends, follow traditions already set in place by generations before you or start your own traditions with your loved ones.
 Regardless of your traditions, the idea is to be thankful for the things you have been given in this life.
 I want to spend this day on the blog, giving you some interesting Thanksgiving Day trivia, tips, and safety information.
 I hope the tips shared here will help make your holiday a little easier this year.

-Did you know, Thanksgiving is the second most popular holiday, after Christmas, in America?
+Did you know, that Thanksgiving is the second most popular holiday, after Christmas, in America?
 46.9 million Americans travel 50 miles or more for Thanksgiving each year.
 There are different versions of how the day came to be.
 What version of the Thanksgiving story did you learn, share it in the comments below?
 One of the facts I found interesting is Benjamin Franklin wanted our national bird to be Turkey, he said: "the turkey is a much more respectable bird than the Eagle."
 I personally like the eagle.

 In 1924, Macy's™ hosted its first-ever, Thanksgiving Day parade, in New York City.
 The parade drew a crowd of around 250,000 spectators and Felix the Cat was the first giant balloon featured in the parade.
 The parade was the first broadcast on the radio in 1932 and on TV it appeared for the first time in 1945.
 Today over 3 million people attend the parade annually and over 50 million watch the parade on TV.
 Do you watch the Macy's™ Thanksgiving Day parade every year?